Introduction

 Schlüsselwörter (Keywords)

-French immersion, bilingualism, second language acquisition, native-like proficiency, teaching methods, immersion programs, additive bilingualism, error correction, process writing, vocabulary instruction, critical evaluation.
+French immersion, bilingual education, second language acquisition, Canada, teaching methods, curriculum development, error correction, process writing, vocabulary instruction, native-like proficiency, additive bilingualism, critical evaluation.

 - Quote paper